dbosoft/SAPHub/README.md

 # Usage

 This sample uses [Hosuto](https://github.com/dbosoft/Hosuto) for building microservices that can be either combined in one process or run standalone.
 So the application can be either be fully distributed (and scaled) or run as a single process.
-Hosuto calls the microservice implementation **Module**, and the microservice runtime process **App**:
+Hosuto calls the implementation part **Module**, and the host of modules **ModulesHost**.
+We will here use **App** as name for the application that runs the ModulesHost:

 ## Apps